Tag Archives: healthy lifestyle

 See this Wall Street Journal article for more tips to stay safe while you’re out and about.

 Victor Plavner, M.D.Dr.
-Plavner is a Maryland Primary Care Physicians, LLC partner, is certified by the American Board of Family Medicine, and practices at the MPCP Arnold office .
+Plavner is a Maryland Primary Care Physicians, LLC partner, practices at the MPCP Arnold office .
 He earned his medical degree at the University of Louvain, Brussels, Belgium; and at George Washington University Medical Center.

 5 Diets You Should Absolutely Avoid in 2020